 Many chemicals of concern are synthetic chemicals that don't stay isolated inside factories.
-Studies have found hundreds of man-made toxic chemicals in our air, water, food, consumer products, and in samples of human blood and urine.
+Studies have found hundreds of man-made toxic chemicals in our air, water, food, consumer products, as well as in samples of human blood and urine.